If you are applying to any of the following programs, there is a portfolio requirement in addition to the regular admissions requirements:

 Submitting Your Portfolio

-- Digital Submission: If you are unable to visit campus for an in-person review prior to an admissions decision being made, you should submit 6 to 9 pieces using SlideRoom.
+- Digital Submission: If you are unable to visit campus for an in-person review prior to an admissions decision being made, you should create digital files of your portfolio and email them to Mitch Messina at firstname.lastname@example.org or submit them creating a SlideRoom account.
 Note: Coming to campus for a review with faculty is an encouraged, important part of the admission decision and scholarship-selection process.

 A strong portfolio includes a significant number of pieces based on observation from life.
 Do NOT include pieces that are copied from published photographs, advertisements, logos, copyrighted characters, etc.